itech-dzmitry/bucket-antivirus-function/README.md

 **S3 event**

-Add a new S3 event to invoke the Lambda function.
+Add a new S3 event to invoke the **scan** Lambda function.
 This is done from the properties of any bucket in the AWS console.

 ![](../master/images/s3-event.png)